 - IFRS 1 (First-time adoption) amendment permits a subsidiary to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs.
-This change will not impact the Authority. - IAS 37 (Onerous Contracts Cost of Fulfilling a Contract) the amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
+This change will not impact the Authority. - IAS 37 (Onerous Contracts Cost of Fulfilling a Contract) The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
 Costs that relate directly to a contract can be incremental costs of fulfilling that contract (direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts (depreciation relating to an item of property, plant and equipment used in fulfilling the contract).
-There are no contracts of this nature, so there will not be an impact on the Authority. - IFRS 16 (Leases) in order to resolve any potential confusion regarding the treatment of lease incentives, the amendment removes Illustrative Example 13 the reimbursement of leasehold improvements by the lessor that accompanies IFRS16.
-The amendment does not impact on the Authority as it does not have any lease arrangements where it is the lessor. - IAS41 (Agriculture) amendment removes the requirement for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
+There are no contracts of this nature, so there will not be an impact on the Authority. - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material.
+This change will not impact the Authority. - IAS41 (Agriculture) amendment removes the requirement for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.